SquareSR/Testing-Red-Classic/advanced.md

 **The new strategy any time we use both Safari and Mansion Carbos:**
 - Use all candies right away at the start of EQ menu
 - Delay using Safari Carbos until inside mansion

+Getting the PPUP is presented as the standard strategy in this route.
+- With 14+ ATK DV skipping the PPUP saves ~1.1 seconds
+- With 14+ ATK and 5 SPD, skipping PPUP allows us to easily use all three carbos inside mansion, which saves more time over the alternative.

 ### Glossary